Wearer of Many Hats: One Management Style Does Not Fit All

 A good Air Traffic Controller doesn’t just react to the schedules that the writers come up with to sort them out — they shuffle some of the work around so that the people who are idle get something to do, the people who need growth opportunities get them when they have the most time to appreciate it, and create breathing room for the people who don’t have any.

-Why this is a needed style: Because Microsoft Project© isn’t for everyone.
+Why this is a needed style: This is a needed management style because Microsoft Project© isn’t for everyone.
 Because if you keep an eye on the scheduling for multiple writers, you’ll know when Project A won’t get done because a critical writer took time off.

 The Angle of the Hat Is: When wearing the Air Traffic Controller Hat, it may help to think of yourself as an accountant of time with a calendar rather than a checkbook.
 Communication and coordination are key.

-The goal of developing and maintaining a full-featured management hatrack is to see your writers as individuals, with individual needs, strengths, and weaknesses, and that management is about the people, not the positions they occupy.
+The goal of developing and maintaining a full-featured management hat rack with many styles is to see your writers as individuals, with individual needs, strengths, and weaknesses, and that management is about the people, not the positions they occupy.
 Also, different situations require different handling – there’s a lot more to management than giving orders.

 Always remember what your hat is – as well as where it is.
 People and situations can change over time, and the only wrong response is to insist on wearing just the one hat without seeing out from under the brim.